Request to Conduct Analytical Sampling

 - Date of request.

-- Description of the project, including its significance, research methodology, and expected results.
+- Description of the project, including its significance (i.e., the research question being investigated), research methodology, and expected results.

-- Explanation why noninvasive or nondestructive analyses cannot be used to address the research questions.
+- Explanation of available non-invasive or non-destructive approaches and a clear justification as to why a non-invasive technique cannot be used to address the proposed research questions.

-- List of specific items requested for sampling, including Peabody Museum numbers.
+- List of specific items requested for sampling, including complete Peabody Museum numbers.
+The PMAE is not able to review blanket requests that do not list specific object numbers.

-- If the requester is a student, the request must be accompanied by a letter supporting the project from the faculty member supervising the student.
+- If the requestor is a student, the request must be accompanied by a letter supporting the project from the faculty member supervising the student.

 The Approval Process